mattcone/markdown-guide/_tools/slack.md

 ---
 title: Slack
 category: collaboration
-description: "Slack is a messaging and team collaboration application that supports Markdown."
+description: "Slack is a messaging and team collaboration application."
 icon: slack.png
 website: https://slack.com
-markdown-processor:
 ---

 [Slack](https://slack.com) is a popular team messaging and collaboration application that supports a subset of the Markdown syntax.
 Different parts of the interface provide different levels of Markdown support.